raspberrychris/paddleboardmaster/content/post/gili-10-6-11-6-air-all-around-inflatable-stand-up-paddle-board.md

 The board itself packs away into the provided bag and is flight safe, fits in to your car or pick up and can be stored easily away in your house when not in use.

+In terms of design and colors you can get two variations the blue (pictured) or a Camo version.
+We like both designs, but I think the blue is our favorite.

 ### Extra Wide design

 The width of the GILI has been extended to 32 inches to provide the ultimate stability when out on the water.
 This is really going to be important if you are looking for a paddleboard that you need for activities that require a certain degree of stability such as fishing or Yoga for example.